Ultra (Depeche Mode album): Background and composition

 Gahan continued to struggle with his heroin addiction during the early months of the album's production.
 He rarely turned up to scheduled sessions, and when he did, it would take weeks to get any vocals recorded; one six-week session at Electric Lady in New York produced just one usable vocal (for "Sister of Night"), and even that was pieced together from multiple takes.
 Gore was forced to contemplate breaking the band up and considered releasing the songs he had written as a solo album.
 In mid-1996, after his near-fatal overdose, Gahan entered a court-ordered drug rehabilitation program to battle his addiction to cocaine and heroin.
-Recording sessions continued after he came out of rehab; according to Simenon, he sung "Barrel of a Gun" as if nothing had happened.
+Recording sessions continued after he came out of rehab; according to Simenon, he sang "Barrel of a Gun" as if nothing had happened.
+Mixing of the album took place at Abbey Road in London, between November and December 1996.

-Wilder himself commented on the album discussing his feelings towards his departure:

-'I can't hear it in the same way as a record I was involved with, but I certainly don't feel a yearning to be involved again, and I've no regrets about leaving at all.
-The album is difficult for me to comment on, though I do have something of a stock answer, which is: you can probably work out what I think about it by listening to Unsound Methods and then Ultra, because the two records tell you everything you need to know about what the musical relationship was between myself and Martin.
-It's almost as if we've gone to the two extremes of what we were when we were together.
-What the band had before was a combination of those extremes.'